 Good to know: Helleborus argutifolius is a sub-species of Helleborus lividus, a species that is endemic to Majorca.

-Helleborus niger : commonly cultivated, but originally found in the wild
+Helleborus niger : common in gardens and in the wild

 Helleborus niger, commonly known as Christmas rose, is a species that is often grown in gardens and in pots.
 Originally, though, it was a wild species native to Central Europe.
 Today, it is naturalized in many more regions, where it occasionally pops up in forest settings in low-altitude mountain ranges.
 This perennial is hardy down to 5°F (-15°C), and often begins spreading in deciduous forests and chalky areas.